 Key things to know before you go to a White Sox game

-- Guaranteed Rate Field is completely cashless (as of 2022).
-Bring a credit card or digital payment method (e.g. Apple Pay).
+• Guaranteed Rate Field is completely cashless (as of 2022).
+Bring a credit card or have a digital payment method like Apple Pay.

-Locations parents should know at Guaranteed Rate Field
+Locations Parents Should Know About at Guaranteed Rate Field

 You can find a detailed map of the stadium and its main amenities and locations here.
-If you’re going to a White Sox game with a baby, here are some important locations to know.
+If you’re going to a White Sox game with a baby, here are some specific locations to be aware of.

-- Guest Relations: Located behind home plate on levels 100, 500 and club level.
+• Guest Relations: There are five locations at the stadium, including behind behind home plate on levels 100, 500 and club level and outside of gates 4 and 5.
 Representatives are also scattered around the park.
-Here you can check a stroller, get your child a Kids ID bracelet, or request access to the Mothers’ Nursing Room or Sensory room.
-This is also the meeting place for lost children.
+At these booths, you can check a stroller, get your child a Kids ID bracelet, or request access to the Mothers’ Nursing Room or Sensory room.

-- First Aid: Located on the ground level behind home plate.
+• First Aid: First Aid is located on the 100 level behind home plate.
 Here you can find an additional family restroom, OTC medicines, sunscreen, bandaids and more.

-- Mothers’ Nursing Room: Located on the suite level near section 352.
+• Mothers’ Nursing Room: This private space is located on the club level near section 352.
 Visit a Guest Relations booth for assistance and entrance.
 The room has semi-private nursing space, changing tables, and outlets for pumping.
 There is also a TV broadcasting the game.

-- Sensory Room: Located on the suite level near section 460.
+• Sensory Room: This room is located on the club level near section 460.
 Visit a Guest Relations booth for assistance and entrance.
 The room has softened lighting, reduced noise, weighted blankets and other tools for sensory relief.
 There is also a TV broadcasting the game.

-- Family Restroom: Located near section 106.
+• Family Restroom: Oddly, there is only one family/gender neutral restroom at the stadium, and it’s located near section 106.
 Visit a Guest Relations representative for entry.

-- First Game Certificate: The main location is on the centerfield concourse next to the ’47 Brand Shop.
-You an also get your certificate at Guest Relations on the 300 level behind home plate or near section 522.
+• First Game Certificate: The main location to get your free First Game Certificate is Rookie Corner, located near section 101.
+You can also get your certificate at Guest Relations on the 300 level behind home plate or near section 522.

 Is going to a White Sox game safe?

 Honestly, the biggest risk I would warn you about is petty theft in crowded spaces, which is a risk all over the city and in any city.
-Stay alert.
-Keep our values secured.
+Stay alert and keep your values secured, and in most cases you’ll be just fine.

 How to get to a White Sox Game